SoghraHajjar/Soghra-Bohlourihajjar/README.md

 ## 🚀 About Me

 - 🌱 I’m currently learning: Machine/deep learning methods in analzying medical/health data
-- 💼 I’m currently working as: Statistical analyst at Bielefeld University
 - 🤝 I’m open to collaborating on: Manipulating big data and interpreting of statisitcal models
 - 📫 How to reach me: soghra.hajjar@gmail.com